Fasting and abstinence in the Catholic Church: Lent

 The Filet-O-Fish was introduced by McDonald's to accommodate Catholics who abstained from meat on Fridays.

 The habit of fasting before Easter developed gradually, and with considerable diversity of practice regarding duration.
 As late as the latter part of the second century there were differing opinions not only regarding the manner of the paschal fast, but also the proper time for keeping Easter.
 In 331, St. Athanasius enjoined upon his flock a period of forty days of fasting preliminary to, but not inclusive of, the stricter fast of Holy Week, and in 339, after having traveled to Rome and over the greater part of Europe, wrote in the strongest terms to urge this observance upon the people of Alexandria as one that was universally practiced, "to the end that while all the world is fasting, we who are in Egypt should not become a laughing-stock as the only people who do not fast but take our pleasure in those days".

 In the time of Gregory the Great (590–604), there were apparently at Rome six weeks of six days each, making thirty-six fast days in all, which St. Gregory, who is followed therein by many medieval writers, describes as the spiritual tithing of the year, thirty-six days being approximately the tenth part of three hundred and sixty-five.
 At a later date the wish to realize the exact number of forty days led to the practice of beginning Lent on Ash Wednesday.

-Early fasting practices were varied, but by the time of Gregory the Great, the ordinary rule on all fasting days was to take only one meal a day and that only in the evening (after sunset); and to abstain from meat of all sorts, white meats (that is, milk, butter, and cheese, called lacticinia in Latin sources), eggs, and, in the early centuries, wine and oil.
+Early fasting practices were varied, but by the time of Gregory the Great, the ordinary rule on all fasting days was to take one meal a day and that in the evening (after sunset); and to abstain from meat of all sorts, white meats (that is, milk, butter, and cheese, called lacticinia in Latin sources), eggs, and, in the early centuries, wine and oil.
 Consumption of fish and shellfish was usually, but not universally, allowed.
 Such a strict fast is sometimes called a Black Fast.